Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+1.6.1 - moved variable and removed check for perl-XML-XPath as it is no longer required.

 1.6.0 - cleaned up code pulling unique items into one loop not 3 separate loops.
 Fixed Mark to only appear in one spot.